-Nar me of other state
+Nar ame of other state

-1. List Kentucky taxable income from
+1 List Kentucky taxable income from

-Form 740, line 11 or 740-NP, line 13
+١. Form 740, line 11 or 740-NP, line 13

-2. List any gambling losses from
+2. 3

-Schedule A
+2 Schedule A

-3. Add lines 1 and 2 and enter

-total here
+٥. total here

 4. List income reported to other

 state included on Kentucky return

-5. Subtract line 4 from line 3 and
+5. .
+Subtract line 4 from line 3 and

-enter total here
+6. enter total here

-6. Adjusted gambling losses.
-Compute

 gambling losses allowed on Kentucky

 return if income from other state

 is ignored

-7. Subtract line 6 from line 5 and
+7.

 enter total here

-8. Enter Kentucky tax on income
+8. .
+Enter Kentucky tax on income

 amount on line 7

-9. Enter Kentucky tax on income
+9. .
+Enter Kentucky tax on income

-amount on line 1
+10 amount on line 1

-10. Subtract line 8 from line 9.
-This is

-the tax savings on return if other
+10. the tax savings on return if other

 state's income is ignored

-11. Enter tax paid to other state on
+11.

 income claimed on Kentucky return.

-12.
+12. .
+Enter the lesser of line 10 or line 11.

 This is your credit for tax paid to

 other state.
 Carry this total to

-Schedule ITC, Section A, line 5
+Schedule ITC, Section A, line 6

-Line 6, Employer's Unemployment Tax Credit-If you hired unemployed Kentucky residents to work for you during the last six months of 2018 or during 2019, you may be eligible to claim the unemployment tax credit.
+Line 7, Employer's Unemployment Tax Credit-If you hired unemployed Kentucky residents to work for you during the last six months of 2020 or during 2021, you may be eligible to claim the unemployment tax credit.
 In order to claim a credit, each person hired must meet specific criteria.
 For each qualified person, you may claim a tax credit of \$100.
 The period of unemployment must be certified by the Office of Employment and Training, Education Cabinet, 275 East Main Street, 2-WA, Frankfort, KY 40621-0001, and you must maintain a copy of the certification in your files.
 A copy of Schedule UTC must be enclosed with your return.

-Line 7, Recycling and/or Composting Tax Credit-Individuals who purchase recycling or composting equipment to be used exclusively in Kentucky for recycling or composting postconsumer waste materials, are entitled to a credit against the tax equal to 50 percent of the installed cost of the equipment pursuant to KRS 141.390.
+Line 8, Recycling and/or Composting Tax Credit-Individuals who purchase recycling or composting equipment to be used exclusively in Kentucky for recycling or composting postconsumer waste materials, are entitled to a credit against the tax equal to 50 percent of the installed cost of the equipment pursuant to KRS 141.390.
 Application for this credit must be made on Schedule RC, which may be obtained from the Department of Revenue.
 A copy of Schedule RC and/or Schedule RC (K-1) reflecting the amount of credit approved by the Department of Revenue must be enclosed with the return.

-Line 8, Kentucky Investment Fund Tax Credit-Limits on Kentucky Investment Fund Act (KIFA) Credits-An investor whose cash contribution to an investment fund has been certified by the Kentucky Economic Development Finance Authority (KEDFA) is entitled to a nonrefundable credit against Kentucky income tax equal to 40 percent of the cash contribution.
+Line 9, Kentucky Investment Fund Tax Credit-Limits on Kentucky Investment Fund Act (KIFA) Credits-An investor whose cash contribution to an investment fund has been certified by the Kentucky Economic Development Finance Authority (KEDFA) is entitled to a nonrefundable credit against Kentucky income tax equal to 40 percent of the cash contribution.
 For investments before July 1, 2002, the amount of credit that may be claimed in any given year is limited to 25 percent of the total amount certified by the Kentucky Economic Development Finance Authority (KEDFA).
 For investments after June 30, 2002, the credit is claimed on the tax return filed for the tax year following the year in which the credit is granted and is limited in any tax year to 50 percent of the initial aggregate credit apportioned to the investor.
 Enclose a copy of the certification by KEDFA in the first year claimed.
 Any excess credit may be carried forward.
 No credit may extend beyond 15 years of the initial certification.

-Line 9, Qualified Research FacilityTax Credit - A nonrefundable credit is allowed against individual and corporation income taxes equal to 5 percent of the cost of constructing and equipping new facilities or expanding or remodeling existing facilities in Kentucky for qualified research.
+Line 10, Qualified Research Facility Tax Credit-A nonrefundable credit is allowed against individual and corporation income taxes equal to 5 percent of the cost of constructing and equipping new facilities or expanding or remodeling existing facilities in Kentucky for qualified research.
 "Qualified research" is defined to mean qualified research as defined in Section 41 of the IRC.
 Any unused credit may be carried forward 10 years.
-Complete and enclose Schedule QR, Qualified Research FacilityTax Credit.
+Complete and enclose Schedule QR, Qualified Research Facility Tax Credit.